ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 Implementing network protocols correctly can be *hard*.
 They are typically complex and work in a binary, non-text format.
 This is because of the performance reasons, error correction and the minimized addition of overhead to the total bandwidth usage.
 They must follow strict standards to be compatible with different hardware and software systems.
 Protocols must be designed to handle arbitrary data and then parse and process them correctly while doing it fast.
 They must be fault-tolerant if they encounter incorrect data.

+> A huge part from the all security problems are related to faulty implementations of these protocols, or incorrect use of them.

 If we look at the network OSI model structure, we can see many different protocols on different layers for different purposes.
 In the following example graph, the application is transmitting ASN.1 binary encoded data as TLS 1.3 encrypted over TCP/IP protocol.